RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### Scope reduction

-Always declare a variable as close to its first use as possible and in the narrowest scope possible.
+Always declare a variable as close to its use as possible and in the narrowest/innermost scope possible.

 Correct: